Archie Shepp: Early life

-Shepp was born in Fort Lauderdale, Florida, but raised in Philadelphia, Pennsylvania.
-He studied piano, clarinet and alto saxophone before narrowing his focus to tenor saxophone.
-He occasionally plays soprano saxophone as well.
+Archie Vernon Shepp was born in Fort Lauderdale, Florida, United States, but was raised in Philadelphia, Pennsylvania.
+He began playing banjo with his father, then studied piano and saxophone while attending high school in Germantown.
 He studied drama at Goddard College from 1955 to 1959.

 He played in a Latin jazz band for a short time before joining the band of avant-garde pianist Cecil Taylor.
-Shepp's first recording under his own name, Archie Shepp - Bill Dixon Quartet, was released on Savoy Records in 1962 and featured a composition by Ornette Coleman.
-Along with alto saxophonist John Tchicai and trumpeter Don Cherry, he formed the New York Contemporary Five.
+In 1962, Shepp performed with trumpeter Bill Dixon at the 8th World Festival of Youth and Students in Helsinki, Finland.
+Shepp's first recording under his own name, Archie Shepp - Bill Dixon Quartet, was released on Savoy Records in 1963 and features a composition by Ornette Coleman.
+Along with alto saxophonist John Tchicai and trumpeter Don Cherry, Shepp formed the New York Contemporary Five.
 John Coltrane's admiration for Shepp led to recordings for Impulse!
 Records, the first of which was Four for Trane in 1964, an album of mainly Coltrane compositions on which he was joined by Tchicai, trombonist Roswell Rudd, trumpeter Alan Shorter, bassist Reggie Workman and drummer Charles Moffett.